Employee Performance Management: Benefits and Tips to Improve It Effectively

 As a manager, you can influence your organization's performance by paying close attention to the performance of the people working with you.

-However, you need to implement an employee performance management system to record your observations and compare them to specific growth and development targets.
+However, you must implement an employee performance management system to record and compare your observations to specific growth and development targets.
 Otherwise, you'll just be making uninformed guesses.

-By using an employee performance management system, you'll have all the data you need to identify opportunities for improvement, as well as to predict your employees' career trajectory.
+By using an employee performance management system, you'll have all the data you need to identify improvement opportunities and predict your employees' career trajectory.

 For example, suppose an employee does poorly in numerical tasks but has excellent communication skills.
-In that case, you can either provide them with training in numbers or steer them towards a career path that can maximize their existing strengths.
+In that case, you can either train them in numbers or steer them towards a career path that can maximize their strengths.

 2. Align goals more accurately

-Before you set your goals, you need to assess your team's skills, availability, and performance.
-By measuring and managing employee performance, you get a better idea of your team's ability to accomplish goals.
-As a result, you can either adjust your goals to account for your team's strengths and weaknesses or hire additional resources who can help you reach your targets.
+Before setting your goals, you must assess your team's skills, availability, and performance.
+By measuring and managing employee performance, you better understand your team's ability to accomplish goals.
+As a result, you can either adjust your goals to account for your team's strengths and weaknesses or hire additional resources to help you reach your targets.

 3. Gain a better understanding of your business's performance